justomont/SlicerSEEGRecon/README.md

 # SlicerAutoelectrodes

-Welcome to SlicerAutoelectrodes, a powerful 3D Slicer extension designed to streamline the semi-automatic placement of stereo electroencephalography (SEEG) electrodes using Annotation Markups.
+Welcome to SlicerAutoelectrodes, a powerful 3D Slicer module designed to streamline the semi-automatic placement of stereo electroencephalography (SEEG) electrodes using Annotation Markups.
 Whether you're a researcher, clinician, or enthusiast in the neuroimaging field, this tool aims to enhance your workflow, saving you time and improving accuracy in electrode placement.

 By leveraging the capabilities of 3D Slicer, SlicerAutoelectrodes allows you to effortlessly position SEEG electrodes with precision.
 Simply annotate your points, and let the extension handle the rest, providing you with reliable and reproducible electrode placements.
 Dive into our comprehensive tutorial to get started and unlock the full potential of your neuroimaging analysis.